Nominatim and OpenStreetMap

 What makes the OpenCage geocoder run?
 We're glad you asked ...

 The OpenCage geocoder is an aggregating API.
 Every query you shoot at the API generates calls to the various back-end geocoders we have installed.

 The bulk of the geocoder code is written in Perl, apart from the back-end geocoders which are written in a whole plethora of languages.
-You can read more about how we use Perl in this interview we did with Built in Perl in Nov.
-2017.

 We rely on many different tools and services to operate our business.
 We regularly feature them in an ongoing "Tools we use" series on our blog.